-We are committed to updating these rates but anything that is more than a year old should be adjusted to account for inflation and changes in the cost of living.
+Anything that is more than a year old should be adjusted to account for inflation and changes in the cost of living.
 That change isn’t consistent year over year, but 2.5% per year is a reasonable figure to use if you don’t have access to a better figure.

 Is there another guide that you need, to help you figure out how to price your work or budget for a new show?
 We want to hear from you!
 Contact [email protected] if you have feedback on our rate recommendations.